 Be prepared to listen and give before you sell.

-Focusing on two to three marketing channels will allow you to go deeper with your audience.
+Forget growth hacking.
+Focus on two to three marketing channels so you can go deeper with your audience.
 You will discover what works best and connects you better.
 It also allows you to do more experimentation in a controlled and strategic way.

 Once you have a couple of platforms down, you can try adding a new one if you find your audience is hanging out there or to reach new markets.

-Also always be on the lookout for unique angles and areas that are not being utilized for marketing that have less competition that you could take advantage of.
+Also, always be on the lookout for unique angles and areas that are not being used for marketing that have less competition that you could take advantage of.
 This is one of the advantages of jumping on newer platforms when they are launched.
-Once you have a couple of platforms perfected and a real plan then you have more freedom to try new things.
+Once you have a couple of platforms perfected and a real plan, then you have more freedom to try new things.

 This brings us to the last key action…